debugacademy/debugacademy-git/git_assignment.md

   - Run: `git checkout QUESTION_1_BRANCH_NAME`
 - Merge (combine) the changes from origin's git-02-aa branch into your current branch:
   - Run: ```git merge origin/git-02-aa```
+  - You should see a 'merge conflict' error message.
+Return to editing this file.

-- Review this file - The edits you made to your branch and the edits should automatically be combined!
+- Review this file - The edits you made to your branch and the edits were automatically combined!
+  - Notice the `<<<`, `===`, and `>>>`
+  - These are merge conflict indicators
+  - They let you know what section of the file needs manually updated, if any

+- You may remove the merge conflict indicators then save the file.
+  - Then, git add and commit the merge:
+    - `git add git_assignment.md`
+    - `git commit -m 'Merged branch git-02-aa'`

 ### Communicating with remotes
 You've made updates to your local, now you want to share them with teammates.
 This is where 'remotes' come in.